oauthstuff/draft-oauth-rar/main.md

 ## Access to Tax Data {#tax}

-This example is inspired by an API allowing third parties to access citizen's tax declarations and statements, for example to determine their credit worthiness.
+This example is inspired by an API allowing third parties to access citizen's tax declarations and income statements, for example to determine their credit worthiness.

 ```json
 [